 The requirements imposed upon small business include following approved analytical methods listed in the rule.
 There are no reporting requirements in NR 219.
 The small businesses that will likely be impacted by this rule are commercial laboratories certified under ch.
 NR 149.
 The vast majority of these laboratories likely follow approved analytical methods that are being maintained in this chapter.
-The certification status for each small business that is currently certified for oil and grease was examined to determine whether they would require to change their procedures.
-Only one laboratory will be required to change their procedure for oil and grease analyses, if they choose to maintain their ability to perform these analyses.
-All other small business laboratories already hold certification for both oil and grease methods.
+The certification status for each small business that was certified for oil and grease was examined to determine whether they performed the deleted and retained methods.
+Only one laboratory would have to change their certification status.
+The impacted laboratory has since obtained certification for the retained method for oil and grease determinations.